cannam/sml-ttl/README.md

     $ make release

 You can build the bundled programs (e.g. `example.sml`, `convert.sml`)
-with MLton using the supplied `.mlb` files, so long as Vext has pulled in the necessary dependencies (which the Makefile would do for you):
+with MLton using the supplied `.mlb` files, so long as Repoint has pulled in the necessary dependencies (which the Makefile would do for you):

-    $ ./vext install
+    $ ./repoint install
     $ mlton example.mlb
     $ mlton convert.mlb

 To extract the API documentation (must have `smldoc` installed, e.g. from the fork at https://github.com/cannam/smldoc):

-    $ ./vext install
+    $ ./repoint install
     $ make doc

 The code has been tested with a number of compilers on various